Sideshow Surrealism

 I hold a PhD in Rhetoric from UC Berkeley.
 For over a decade, I taught critical and film theory at Berkeley as well as at the San Francisco Art Institute.
 In 2016, I published Reading the Way of Things: Towards a New Technology of Making Sense (Zer0 Books).
 I’ve been an absurdly frequent guest on philosophy podcasts and have written rather extensively about art, film, and philosophy — as well as sundry subjects such as Nietzsche, death, tequila, PT Anderson, cryptocurrency, Deleuze & Guattari, John Cassavetes, and conversing with trees — including a piece about Pontecorvo’s Battle of Algiers and database cinema for the Tate Modern.

-• Celine Areola-Pilarte
+• Celine Arreola-Pilarte

-Celine Areola-Pilarte
+Celine Arreola-Pilarte

 Art Director